Jeremy Loughman

-Jeremy Loughman (born 22 July 1995) is an Irish rugby union player for United Rugby Championship and European Rugby Champions Cup side Munster.
-Internationally, Loughman made his senior debut for Ireland in 2022.
-He plays as a prop.
+Jeremy Loughman (born 22 July 1995) is an Irish rugby union player who plays as a prop for United Rugby Championship club Munster and the Ireland national team.

 Early life

-Loughman was born in Reno, Nevada and lived there until his was four-years-old, when his family moved to Sevenoaks, Kent due to his fathers work in the oil and gas industry.
+Loughman was born in Reno, Nevada and lived there until he was four-years-old, when his family moved to Sevenoaks, Kent due to his father's work in the oil and gas industry.
 The family stayed there for eight years before moving to Athy, County Kildare, where Loughman first played rugby for Athy RFC, while he attended Árdscoil na Tríonóide and was capped at Leinster Under-18 Youths level.
 He then moved to Blackrock College, Dublin for his fifth and sixth year, where he won the Leinster Schools Rugby Senior Cup in 2013 and 2014.

 Munster

 Loughman joined Munster on a three-month development contract in December 2017, having previously been a member of the Leinster Academy.
 He made his first appearance for Munster A on 8 December 2017, featuring off the bench in the provinces' 25–14 defeat against Bedford Blues in the 2017–18 British and Irish Cup.
 He made his debut for Munster on 1 January 2018, coming on as a replacement for James Cronin in the 2017–18 Pro14 fixture against Ulster.
 Loughman's contract was extended until the end of the 2017–18 season in April 2018, before being extended again for the whole of the 2018–19 season.

 Loughman signed a one-year contract extension with Munster in December 2018.
 Loughman made his Champions Cup debut for Munster on 9 December 2018, featuring off the bench in their 30–5 win against French pool 2 opponents Castres.
 He scored his first try for Munster in their 31–12 win against Zebre on 23 March 2019.
 In his first Champions Cup start for Munster, in their opening 2019–20 tournament pool 4 fixture against Welsh side Ospreys on 16 November 2019, Loughman won the Man-of-the-Match award and scored a try in the provinces 32–13 away win.

 Loughman signed a two-year contract with Munster in February 2020, a deal that will see him remain with the province until at least June 2022.
 He earned his 50th cap for Munster in their 38–10 win against Ulster in round 2 of the Pro14 Rainbow Cup on 7 May 2021.
-Loughman signed a two-year contract extension in January 2022.
+Loughman signed a two-year contract extension in January 2022, and started in Munster's 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.